 The styling is brilliant, with elegant coupe lines, and the retractable hardtop is an engineering masterpiece.
 The cabin features comfortable seats, the latest in Volvo interior styling and fabrics, and a clever cubby behind the center dash.
 The stereo sounds superb.
 Everything operates as it should, and it's a beautiful piece of work.

-Safety features include electronic stability control with traction control, and anti-lock brakes (ABS) with Electronic Brake Assistance (EBA).
+Safety features include electronic stability control with traction control, and anti-lock brakes (ABS) with Electronic Brake Assistance.
 In addition to front airbags, there are side airbags in front, and air curtains which activate upwards from the doors, even with the windows rolled down.
 The Rollover Protection System activates a pop-up roll bar in a roll-over situation.
 Optional are Volvo's Blind Spot Information System ($700) and rear park assist ($400).

 The styling of the Volvo C70 revolves around the roof, developed in Italy by Pininfarina.
 Its roofline is that of a coupe, and it's a very handsome coupe, with solid upward sweeping A-pillars and delicately thin and downward sweeping C-pillars.
 Stand close enough, and you can spot the two seams that enable the roof to stack into thirds and drop into the trunk, but otherwise there's not a hint of compromise in the graceful roofline.